spratap124/Plivo/README.md

-Download the file "Steps to use the app.pdf".
+Download the file "Steps to use the app.pdf" for the instructions.